Harvey-Moth/Comp3010/README.md

 Answer: Intel(R) Xeon(R) CPU E5-2676 @2.40Ghz

 Understanding details about the hardware for the server helps us determine if systems are running as usual, as slow performance can be a sign of an issue.
-Knowing the hardware being used by the server, especially one you do not have physical access too like a cloud server, helps stay on top of hardware vulnerabilities
+Knowing the hardware being used by the server, especially one you do not have physical access too like a cloud server, helps stay on top of hardware vulnerabilities.

 Evidence:<img width="2878" height="1786" alt="Question 3 part 2" src="https://github.com/user-attachments/assets/a505a8b5-5981-4e32-8543-a0c21a7bb576" />